beautifuldjango/beautifuldjango.github.io/_posts/2016-10-17-manifesto.markdown

 # A new book for and from the Django community

 "Beautiful Django" is inspired by ["Beautiful Code"](http://shop.oreilly.com/product/9780596510046.do "O'Reilly Beautiful Code"), published by O'Reilly.
-Each chapter is written by a different person on the subject of their choice.
+In _Beautiful Code_, each chapter is written by a different person on the subject of their choice.
 The only (strong) constraint: to illustrate what they think constitutes "Beautiful Code".

 This book inspired the idea of creating a "Beautiful Django" book along similar principles.